Location of Berchtesgaden

 Try saying Bobbahn.
 It's fun.
 Almost as fun as the bobsled run itself.

 Children are allowed with an adult passenger and are free up to age 6.
-The track is open from April til November (barring bad weather) and a single ride only costs €2.80.Continue to 9 of 11 below.
+The track is open from April til November (barring bad weather) and a single ride only costs €2.50.

 Rising up behind the town, Watzmann Mountain dominates the landscape.
 It reaches an impressive 8,900 feet, making it the 3rd tallest peak in Germany (below Hochwanner and Zugspitze).
-It is the tallest mountain completely located in Germany - the others share their footing with Austria.
+It is the tallest mountain completely located in Germany (the others share their footing with Austria).

 The historic Watzmannhaus Hotel offers lofty accommodations for up to 200 guests a night.
-It was built in 1888 and is one of the highest hotels in Europe at 6,332 feet above sea level.
+It was built in 1888 and is one of the highest hotels in Europe at 6,332 feet (1,930 meter) above sea level.